 The length of residence varies, typically from one to two weeks, although longer stays may be possible, particularly for projects that intersect with ongoing research at the Center and Stanford, that address significant challenges facing the American West, and that explore promising new possibilities for journalism and the media in the region.
 Travel and accommodation costs are covered, and a modest honorarium is offered.

 Read more about our media fellowships: Producing a Collaborative Media Fellowship Model at Stanford.

-Short letters of inquiry — one to two pages — are welcome.
+Short letters of inquiry — one to two pages — are welcome on an ongoing basis.
 Please address inquiries electronically to: